ItsAnyaS/POS/README.md

 POS is an open sourse Point of sale terminal desinged to work on any platform with limited computing power.
+This app can be launched on your devicse by first running "npm install".
+After the download has finished you will need to run the commands "sequelize db:create" and "sequelize db:migrate", then run "npm run dev" and you will be ready to go.
+P.S Make sure to change the password and username to the credentials of your local device.

 ## Agenda